Russell Cave National Monument: Mississippian period (after 500 CE)

 After the close of the Woodland period (around 500 CE), Native Americans made less and less use of Russell Cave.
-Occasionally, small parties of hunters left objects distinct from those of the Woodland period occupants.
+Occasionally, small parties of hunters left objects distinct from those of the Woodland-period occupants.
 These visitors (known as mound builders of the Mississippian culture) came from permanent villages.
-These had successfully developed agriculture on the rich river bottomlands of the Ohio and Mississippi rivers and their tributaries.
+These had successfully developed agriculture on the rich river bottomlands of the Ohio and Mississippi Rivers and their tributaries.
 They build large complexes of earthwork mounds to express their religious and political concepts.
 The last occupants of the cave departed around 1000 CE.

 Historic period

 Centuries later, Cherokee Indians occupied this part of the Tennessee Valley.
 They and the subsequent European settlers made little use of the cave.
 Due to the establishment of permanent settlements, locations such as Russell Cave were used only sporadically by Native Americans, usually as stopovers for hunting and trading parties.
 Few objects that they left were found very close to the surface.
-The only modern historical artifact found at the site was a metal fishing hook.
+The only modern historical artifact found at the site was a metal fish hook.

-The expedition of Spanish explorer Hernando de Soto passed within 100 miles (160 kilometers) of Russell Cave in 1540.
+The expedition of Spanish explorer Hernando de Soto passed within 100 mi (160 km) of Russell Cave in 1540.